rodrigoimenes/rodrigoimenes.github.io/README.md

 - AngularJs
 - HTML, CSS, Javascript

-In my free time, I am a person who likes to spend time with my wife and my daughter.
-In my free time I enjoy reading about technology and playing online games.

-Actually im living in Teresópolis-RJ (Brazil)!
+Using too:

+- Docker
+- GIT (GitFlow)
+- Subversion (SVN)
+- AWS (Elastic Beanstalk, Elastic Cache, RDS)
+- Pusher & PubSub Tools
+- Rancher/Openshift

+With some interpersonal skills:

+- Agile Methods
+- TDD
+- I make friends quickly; Good coexistence
+- With some time, act as a Team Leader, taking responsabilities e enjoy sharing knownledges.

+Currently my languages:

+- Brazilian Portuguese (Native)
+- US English (Advanced)

+## About me

 ```markdown
 "Everything you've ever wanted is on the other side of fear" - George Addair
 ```

+As a professional I like to solve challenges, I think they are the main fuel to be always growing in the career.
+Complex logic solutions are motivating never to give up.
+I like to talk a lot about the best way to execute routines to always be learning how to be a better programmer.
+During my professional years (7+), I found that much more than just getting better at programming, I need to get better as a person.
+In my free time, I am a person who likes to spend time with my wife and my daughter, read about technology and playing online games.

+Actually im living in Teresópolis-RJ (Brazil)!

 ### Contact